 So what is Terroir Champagne?

 Unlike regular Champagne which aims for standardization, terroir Champagne is all about individuality.
 These wines express the uniqueness of a place as perceived by the winemaker.
 The winemaker or the producer is key, as it is he or she who commits to an environmentally friendly way of farming.
-This is important because to make terroir wine the soil in the vineyard needs to be alive, and this unfortunately is a bit of an anomaly in Champagne, which still is one of the most polluted wine regions in France.
+This is important because to make terroir wine the soil in the vineyard needs to be alive, and this unfortunately is a bit of an anomaly in Champagne, as herbicides are still used on 80% of the surface.

 A second point is that the yields need to be reasonable as this will allow the grower to pick the fruit when it is ripe rather than the minimum appellation degree.
 Again this is not the norm in Champagne where appellation limits are generally considered as the absolute minimum.